 Tumbleweed Entertainment is a production company located in the heart of Silicon Beach.
 Servicing clients worldwide, we develop, produce, design and direct viral branded content and behind the scenes for a multitude of platforms from digital to broadcast.
 Having produced several feature documentaries, Tumbleweed’s production team has been able to take its documentary experience and apply it to the branded content landscape as well as the world of reality television.
 We are known for passionate storytelling about unique, exceptional people, whose stories inspire.

 In august 2012, Tumbleweed Entertainment released SPEAK theatrically to critical acclaim inking positive reviews in the Hollywood Reporter and The New York Times.
 SPEAK followed the journey of the finalists for The World Championship of Public Speaking.
-Speak is currently available on DVD and iTunes.
+Speak is currently available on DVD, Amazon and iTunes.
+Brian most recently produced and directed A Symphony of Hope, a behind-the-scenes look at the recording of a symphony written by 25 Hollywood television and film composers to benefit the people of Haiti.
+A Symphony of Hope premiered at the 2017 Asbury Park Music and Film Festival and internationally at the Oxford International Film Festival and will be screening this fall at The Woodstock Film Festival.

 Born and raised in Washington D.C., Brendan moved to California in 2009 to join the film industry after completing his Bachelors of Science in Communications at the University of Miami.
 While at Miami, Brendan played Club-level soccer and graduated Cum Laude from the Wolfson School of Communications Honors Program in addition to serving on the University of Miami Student Government Executive Board.